 1. Consultation & Site StudyEvery project begins with a conversation.

-We start by visiting your garden to understand its light, soil, and existing ecology, while listening to your vision and priorities.
+I start by visiting your garden to understand its light, soil, and existing ecology, while listening to your vision and priorities.

-3. Consultation & Implementation SupportFor those who prefer a hands-on approach, we offer hourly consultation sessions and focused design plans — providing personalised guidance on planting, irrigation, or other specific elements for clients who wish to shape their own garden.
+Each design is grounded in ecological principles and tailored to your microclimate, ensuring long-term resilience, beauty, and biodiversity.⸻3.
+Consultation & Implementation SupportFor those who prefer a hands-on approach, we offer hourly consultation sessions and focused design plans - providing personalised guidance on planting, irrigation, or other specific elements for clients who wish to shape their own garden.